Elizabeth Massingberd1

 F, #27961, d. circa December 1708

-Elizabeth Massingberd was the daughter of John Massingberd and Cecilia Pettit.1 She married George Berkeley, 1st Earl of Berkeley, son of George Berkeley, 8th Lord Berkeley and Elizabeth Stanhope, on 11 August 1646 at Morden, Surrey, England.1 She died circa December 1708.1 She was buried on 10 December 1708 at Cranford, Middlesex, England.1 Her will (dated 26 August 1706) was probated on 20 December 1708.1
+Elizabeth Massingberd was the daughter of John Massingberd and Cecilia Pettit.1 She married George Berkeley, 1st Earl of Berkeley, son of George Berkeley, 8th Lord Berkeley and Elizabeth Stanhope, on 11 August 1646 at Morden, Surrey, EnglandG.1 She died circa December 1708.1 She was buried on 10 December 1708 at Cranford, London, EnglandG.1 Her will (dated 26 August 1706) was proven (by probate) on 20 December 1708.1

 Her married name became Berkeley.
-As a result of her marriage, Elizabeth Massingberd was styled as Countess of Berkeley on 11 September 1679.
+After her marriage, Elizabeth Massingberd was styled as Countess of Berkeley on 11 September 1679.

 Children of Elizabeth Massingberd and George Berkeley, 1st Earl of Berkeley